yongzhenzh/ai-chat-support/README.md

 # or to launch immediately:
 ollama run llama3
 ```
+Or
+2. Update the .env or docker-compose.yml:

+USE_ONLINE_LLM=true
+DEEPSEEK_API_KEY=your-api-key-here

+to switch to online mode by setting USE_ONLINE_LLM=true.

 ## 3. Build and Launch Full Stack via Docker Compose
 From the root of the project: